 - (1) Graduate students must apply for a leave using the leave of absence form.
-This form, available on the graduate school website, should be submitted one semester before the intended start of the leave, if at all possible. - (2) The length of the paid leave of absence should not exceed a total of three months.
+This form, available on the graduate school website, should be submitted one semester before the intended start of the leave, if at all possibleshould alert the Director of GAAC who will work with the CAS Associate Dean to arrange PT/OT to cover the students' assignment while on parental leave. - (2) The length of the paid leave of absence should not exceed a total of three months.
 Any student requesting a longer period of leave may be granted an unpaid leave of absence. - (3) Any accommodations and funding required during the leave must be provided by the academic home school/college, department or program.
 This is particularly important if the student is the recipient of a research assistantship from a federal grant (NSF, NIH, DOE, DoD, etc...) or an external fellowship without maternity/paternity leave stipulations, since a student cannot keep receiving stipend payments from these sources during the leave of absence. - (4) Requests to extend the leave of absence beyond three months can be made only due to medical reasons during the leave period and require the submission of proper documentation.
-Any leave extensions may be granted as unpaid leaves of absence. - (5) The time spent on leave of absence due to childcare accommodation will not count against the student's academic time-to-completion in the corresponding graduate program - (6) During the graduate tenure a given student can only benefit once from this policy. - (7) On a case-by-case basis, the Graduate School may consider two doctoral students for co-parenting the same child and the conditions of the accommodation will vary.
+Any leave extensions may be granted as unpaid leaves of absence. - (5) The time spent on leave of absence due to childcare accommodation will not count against the student's academic time-to-completion in the corresponding graduate program - (6) During the graduate tenure a given student can only benefit once from this policy. - (7) On a case-by-case basis, the Graduate School may consider two doctoral students for coparenting the same child and the conditions of the accommodation will vary.
 Requests can be directed to the Dean of the Graduate School - (8) Any other cases not contemplated in this document should be directed for consultation by the Dean of the Graduate School.